-Types of Project Requirements
+Examples of Project Requirements

-Project requirements are typically categorized as functional or non-functional requirements:
+Requirements are typically categorized as functional or non-functional requirements:

-- Functional refers to the capabilities, usability, features, or operations of a product.
+- Functional requirements refers to the capabilities, usability, features, or operations of a product.
 Functional requirements describe the response of a system to inputs such as user behavior or data.